Mutiny on the Bounty (1935 film): Historical accuracy

 Likewise, the film shows the mutineers taking over the ship only after killing several loyal crewmen, when in fact none died (although one crewman came very close to shooting Bligh until stopped by Christian).
 Lastly, Christian is shown being inspired to take over the ship after several crewmen have unjustly been put into irons by Bligh; this is fictional.

 In the final scene of the film, Christian gives a rousing speech to his fellow mutineers, speaking of creating a perfect society of free men on Pitcairn, away from Bligh and the navy.
-The reality was very different as mutineers enslaved Tahitian men.
+The reality was very different as the lower-caste Tahitian men were subjugated by the mutineers, the upper-caste Tahitian men and occasionally the women.

 For historical accuracy, Clark Gable reluctantly had to shave off his moustache because the sailors in the Royal Navy in the 18th century had to be clean-shaven.
 Midshipman Roger Byam was based on a real person, Midshipman Peter Heywood, who is not listed in the novel or motion picture.
-Just as the fictional Byam is pardoned at the end of the film, the real-life Peter Heywood was pardoned for his part in the mutiny.
+Just as the fictional Byam is pardoned at the end of the film, the real-life Heywood was pardoned for his part in the mutiny.
 MGM trailers in 1935 made an error calling Midshipman Byam an ensign.

 Mutineer Thomas Ellison is depicted as being allowed to see his wife before his execution.
 There is no record to indicate that the real Ellison was married, and in any case, a consolation visit of this type never would have been permitted in real life.